Progressive Web Apps vs. Native Apps: What the Heck is the Difference?

 One more thing!
 Bugs.
 Yes, bugs, or should we say “fewer bugs”.
 Native apps tend to have way fewer bugs than progressive apps.
 You see, smart devices perform updates to ensure the operating system is current and runs smooth.
 However, the operating system updates; the progressive web app does not.
 On the other hand, native apps and the operating system update in sync.
 With such teamwork, native app-users have access to new platform features once the operating system is updated.
 This makes for a much more customizable application!

-Now that there’s an understanding of the difference between progressive web apps and native apps, it sounds like a native app is a way to go!
-The initial cost is a little higher when developing a native app, however, you’ll end up saving way more time and money in the long haul.
+Now that there’s an understanding of the difference between these two types of apps, it sounds like a native app is a way to go!
+The initial cost is a little higher when developing the app, however, you’ll end up saving way more time and money in the long haul.
 If it’s done right the first time, a native app will change the future of your business for the better!

 By providing your customers with great user experience, excellent performance, and leveraging the device features, you can give your customers a more personalized experience which will be very rewarding in the long-run.
-This combination of native mobile app advantages will produce higher conversion rates and ultimately boost customer loyalty.
+This combination of advantages will produce higher conversion rates and ultimately boost customer loyalty.

 Whichever app you see fit should above all be quick, responsive, and reliable.
 Just Remember: App-users are demanding more from their mobile experiences, and it’s important to keep up with their changing demands.
 (They’ll thank you for it!)